 It’s a dry and extremely scholarly work written by someone who obviously confuses the holy Kabbalah (which he calls “cabbalism”) with the occult.
 However, it is extremely well-researched as far as Ariosophy and its roots, and its influence on Nazism goes.
 It also destroys many myths made popular by other books on the same subject.
 The author also despises Nazism and racism, which is not always true of others who write on the same subject (judging by the customer reviews).

-Due to the disturbing subject matter, it took me two years to get through it because I kept putting it aside.
+Due to the disturbing subject matter, it took me two years to get through the book because I kept putting it aside.
 And maybe I shouldn’t have read it in the end, but the parallels between then and now ARE striking.